clux/yq/README.md

 The default input format is YAML and is what the binary is named for (and the most common primary usage case).

 If you want to use it as the top level `yq` executable you can `alias yq=lq`.
-This should be compatible with `python-yq`, but have some differences with the go yq.
+This should be compatible with `python-yq`, but it has some differences with the go yq.

 ### TOML Input